Learning Rate Curriculum: Experiments

-{\bf CIFAR-10.} CIFAR-10 \cite{Krizhevsky-TECHREP-2009} is a popular dataset for object recognition in images.
+{\bf CIFAR-10.} CIFAR-10 \citep{Krizhevsky-TECHREP-2009} is a popular data set for object recognition in images.
 It consists of 60,000 color images with a resolution of $32 \times 32$ pixels.
-An images depicts one of 10 object classes, each class having 6,000 examples.
+An image depicts one of 10 object classes, each class having 6,000 examples.
 We use the official data split with a training set of 50,000 images and a test set of 10,000 images.

-{\bf CIFAR-100.} The CIFAR-100 \cite{Krizhevsky-TECHREP-2009} dataset is similar to CIFAR-10, except that it has 100 classes with 600 images per class.
+{\bf CIFAR-100.} The CIFAR-100 \citep{Krizhevsky-TECHREP-2009} data set is similar to CIFAR-10, except that it has 100 classes with 600 images per class.
 There are 50,000 training images and 10,000 test images.

-{\bf Tiny ImageNet.} Tiny ImageNet is a subset of ImageNet \cite{Russakovsky-IJCV-2015} which provides 100,000 training images, 25,000 validation images and 25,000 test images representing objects from 200 different classes.
+{\bf Tiny ImageNet.} Tiny ImageNet is a subset of ImageNet-1K \citep{Russakovsky-IJCV-2015} which provides 100,000 training images, 25,000 validation images and 25,000 test images representing objects from 200 different classes.
 The size of each image is $64 \times 64$ pixels.

+{\bf ImageNet.} ImageNet-1K \citep{Russakovsky-IJCV-2015} is the most popular bemchmark in computer vision, comprising about 1.2 million images from 1,000 object categories.
+We set the resolution of all images to $224 \times 224$ pixels.

+{\bf Food-101.} Food-101 \cite{Bossard-ECCV-2014} is a data set that contains images from 101 food categories.
+For each category, there are 750 training images and 250 test images.
+Thus, the total number of images is 101,000.
+We resize all images to $224 \times 224$ pixels.
+The test set is manually cleaned, while the training set is purposely left uncurated, being affected by labeling noise.
+This makes Food-101 suitable for testing the robustness of models to labeling noise.

+{\bf UTKFace.} The UTKFace data set \citep{Zhang-CVPR-2017} contains face images representing various gender, age and ethnic groups.
+It consists of 23,709 images of $200 \times 200$ pixels.
+The data set is divided into 16,597 training images, 3,556 validation images, and 3,556 test images.
+Each image is annotated with the corresponding age and gender label, which makes UTKFace suitable for evaluating models in a multi-task learning setup.

+{\bf PASCAL VOC 2007+2012.} One of the most popular benchmarks for object detection is PASCAL VOC \citep{Everingham-IJCV-2010}.
+The data set consists of 21,503 images which are annotated with bounding boxes for 20 object categories.
+The official split has 16,551 training images and 4,952 test images.

-{\bf BoolQ.} BoolQ \cite{Clark-NAACL-2019} is a question answering dataset for yes/no questions containing 15,942 examples.
+{\bf BoolQ.} BoolQ \citep{Clark-NAACL-2019} is a question answering data set for yes/no questions containing 15,942 examples.
 The questions are naturally occurring, being generated in unprompted and unconstrained settings.
 Each example is a triplet of the form: \{question, passage, answer\}.
-We use the data split provided in the SuperGLUE benchmark \cite{Wang-NIPS-2019}, containing 9,427 examples for training, 3,270 for validation and 3,245 for testing.
+We use the data split provided in the SuperGLUE benchmark \citep{Wang-NIPS-2019}, containing 9,427 examples for training, 3,270 for validation and 3,245 for testing.